This is the 5th batch of warm fluffy cookies fresh out of my oven and it is only 4 AM.

 Have there been times that your family ruined what would have been a fun vacation on the beaches of Sri Lanka, with their constant fighting?

 What if you could go on your own mini-vacations to some of the popular tourist sites, using your laptop and some strong Internet?

-Think of the Louvre in Paris or the Andes Mountains in Peru.
+Think the Louvre in Paris, or the Andes Mountains in Peru.
 Of course, it might not be the same as being there in person, but at least it gives you the chance to explore a new place, minus the bickering in the background.
 Schedule a few of these each week, and maybe just for those brief moments, you won’t feel stuck in an abusive environment anymore!

 Multiple studies have led mental health professionals to recommend coloring as a solution to combating anxiety and restlessness.
 Suggested to be more effective than 30 minutes of reading, coloring for a similar amount of time, whether it is in pretty Mandala patterns or in cute children’s books, will divert your attention enough to feel almost like you are meditating.